CULPABLE NEGLIGENCE UNDER FLORIDA LAW

 Contact A Culpable Negligence Attorney

-While this offense sounds similar to a civil action, you may be imprisoned for up to 5 years in a state prison if the injury is severe enough.
-If you become a target of an investigation for this offense, call an Orlando criminal defense attorney at The Defense Group right away at 1-800-INNOCENT or one of our local numbers, and arrange for your FREE CONSULTATION.
+While this offense sounds similar to a civil action, you may be imprisoned for up to 5 years in state prison if the injury is severe enough.
+If you become a target of an investigation for this offense, call one of our two locations at (407) 831-1956 or (352) 742-9090, for a prompt and free consultation with an experienced Central Florida criminal defense attorney at The Defense Group.
+We are available 24 hours a day for your emergency needs, and appointments can be arranged for nights or weekends if necessary.